 Hydrotherapy is the cornerstone of many canine rehabilitation programs.
 A majority of our patients swim; however, it is not an absolute for those that are not candidates due to a medical condition, temperament, or lack of skill.
 Our staff has been highly successful in transforming non-swimmers into avid fans.

 Angell hosts an above-ground 8′ x 20′ warm-water pool with a 4′ depth.
 The pool is heated to a therapeutic 84-89°, and can be accessed via a ramp or stairs.
+Our facility also offers 2 water treadmills, providing an option for low-impact, high resistance exercise for rehabilitation, conditioning, and weight loss.
 Angell provides towels, life vests (required for each dog), inflatable collars for dogs who are uncomfortable with getting their ears wet, and a variety of toys of different sizes and shapes for dogs that enjoy playing fetch.
 Our pool also features adjustable massage and resistance jets.
+Rinse and blow-drying facilities are available onsite as well.

 What to Expect

-Every new hydrotherapy client begins with an introduction to the staff and facilities, allowing your dog to become familiar with the environment before beginning a swim.
-Your dog will be fitted with a life vest and slowly introduced to the pool.
-During the initial swim, an Angell staff member will enter the pool with your dog.
+Every new hydrotherapy client begins their appointment with an introduction to the staff and facilities, allowing your dog to become familiar with the environment before beginning water exercise.
+Your dog will be fitted with a life vest and slowly introduced to the pool or water treadmill.
+During the initial swim, an Angell staff member will enter the pool or treadmill with your dog.

-Swim time for all dogs is adjusted gradually and as needed, with a maximum swim time of 25 minutes.
-To maximize safety and individual attention, only one dog is allowed in the pool at a time.
+Swim time in the pool is adjusted gradually and as needed.
+To ensure safety and individual attention, only one dog is allowed in the pool at a time.

-You are invited to observe from poolside.
-If your dog is reluctant to swim, we may ask you to move around the outside of the pool with toys, or otherwise help encourage your dog’s involvement.
+You are invited to observe from poolside or at the treadmill.
+If your dog is reluctant to swim, we may ask you to move around the outside of the pool or at the level alongside your dog’s head while he is in the treadmill to help encourage your dog’s involvement.

 Some of the key benefits of therapeutic swim include: